idanarye/vim-integrake/README.md

    root for searching.
  - `:dirs` - directory for all arguments.
 Accepts a second argument as the root for searching.
+ - `:list` - items from a list for all arguments.
+Accepts a second argument as the list of completion possibilities.

 To create your own prepared autocompletion, use `Integrake.register_completer`.
 Pass to it as argument the name of the